 - TPC's Adjustable Cable Strap is a double-sided band made of "hook and loop" material and is rated to -70°F. The 1.5-inch wide, non-abrasive strap will not cut into cable jackets or adversely affect cable performance.
 The industrial strength nylon buckle is lightweight, yet stands up to tough use and allows for easy securing of the strap.

 Being prepared is half the battle.
 Maintaining your electrical wires and cables, as well as pipes and valves, through the long winter months is the other half.
 Be sure to keep a few, quick-fix accessories on hand to help maintain these critical areas in your facility.
-Here's to hoping the groundhog misses his shadow this week!
+Here's to preparing for six more weeks of winter!